volumio/docs/docs/00_User_Manual/02_More_first_steps.md

 ### Browse tab

-* Clicking on Browse tab will allow to access all available music sources on your system.
+* Clicking on the Browse tab will display all the music sources available on your system, with several options to browse through them.

 <img src="./img/browse_page.png">

 #### 1 - Favorites

-* __Favorites__ : Access your favorites tracks
+* __Favorites__ : Access your favorite tracks

 #### 2 - Playlists